 Kiera Lindsey is a 3L who grew up in multiple places around the world as far as Germany with her military parents.
 She considers Panama City, Florida her hometown.
 Before law school, Kiera received a B.A. in Philosophy and a B.A. in Criminology from the University of Florida.
-She is planning on pursuing a career in Family Law and Litigation.
+She is planning on pursuing a career in Litigation.

 Associate Judge Caroline Sessions (3L)